Rawle Alkins: Chicago Bulls (2018–2019)

 After going undrafted in the 2018 NBA draft, Alkins signed with the Toronto Raptors for their Summer League team.

-After completing his stint there, his performances there would warrant him signing a two-way contract with the Chicago Bulls on July 25.
-With this contract, he would split his playing time for the season between the Chicago Bulls and their NBA G League affiliate, the Windy City Bulls.
+After completing his stint there, his performances led to him signing a two-way contract with the Chicago Bulls on July 25.
+With this contract, he split his playing time for the season between the Chicago Bulls and their NBA G League affiliate, the Windy City Bulls.
 Alkins made his NBA debut on December 17, 2018, playing three minutes with a rebound and two assists in a 121–96 loss to the Oklahoma City Thunder.
-He would go on to make 10 NBA appearances for the Bulls, with averages of 3.7 points, 2.6 rebounds, and 1.3 assists.
+He made 10 NBA appearances for the Bulls, with averages of 3.7 points, 2.6 rebounds, and 1.3 assists.

 He made 44 appearances in the G League with the Windy City Bulls.
 In those games he averaged 11.3 points, 5.5 rebounds, and 2.9 assists, primarily off the bench.
-Alkins, would be waived at the end of the season.
+Alkins, was waived at the end of the season.

 Alkins was with Houston Rockets for 2019 NBA Summer League.

 FC Porto (2020)

 On February 26, 2020, Alkins signed with FC Porto of the Liga Portuguesa de Basquetebol (LPB).
 He only featured in 2 contests, due to the season suspension, and averaged 16 points, 3 rebounds, 2.5 assists, and 1 steal.

 On December 4, 2020, Alkins signed with the New Orleans Pelicans of the NBA.
 He was waived at the end of training camp and signed by the Erie BayHawks.
-However, he would be waived on January 26, 2021, without making an appearance for them.
+However, he was waived on January 26, 2021, without making an appearance for them.

 Raptors 905 (2021)

-On March 3, 2021, Alkins signed with the Raptors 905 of the NBA G League, the affiliate team of the NBA’s Toronto Raptors.
+On March 3, 2021, Alkins signed with the Raptors 905 of the NBA G League, the affiliate team of the NBA's Toronto Raptors.
 In 3 games for the 905, Alkins averaged 2.7 points, 0.3 rebounds and 0.3 steals.

 Gießen 46ers (2021)

-On September 3, 2021, he has signed with Gießen 46ers of the Basketball Bundesliga.
+On September 3, 2021, he signed with Gießen 46ers of the Basketball Bundesliga.
 In two games, Alkins averaged 15 points, three rebounds, one steal and one block per game.

 MHP Riesen Ludwigsburg (2021–2022)

 On October 7, 2021, Alkins signed with MHP Riesen Ludwigsburg of the Basketball Bundesliga.
+He averaged 8.9 points and 2.3 rebounds.

-Salt Lake City Stars (2022–present)
+Salt Lake City Stars (2022–2023)

 On October 23, 2022, Alkins joined the Salt Lake City Stars training camp roster.

+Ironi Ness Ziona (2023–2024)

+In November 2023, Alkins signed with Ironi Ness Ziona of the Israeli Basketball Premier League.

+Personal life

+Alkins grew up an only child with eight family members under one roof, including his mother, grandmother, aunt and uncle, all Haitians immigrants who raised him and his cousins like brothers.